WokLibCodeClub/.github/profile/README.md

 After that you can follow the instructions on the Raspberry Pi site.
 ```

+#### More complicated projects for those who have done some of the beginner Python projects already:

+1. [Rock, Paper Scissors with turtles](https://github.com/WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/blob/master/README.md).
+This is an animated version of Rock, Paper Scissors with You versus The Computer and uses turtle images to show the different hand shapes.
+The project uses a lot of Python lists, and some very clever logic for working out who has won.

+2. [Hangman](https://github.com/WokLibCodeClub/Hangman/blob/master/README.md) This is a very old game which people used to play using paper and pencil.
+In the computer version you have to guess a mystery word by suggesting letters and finding out if they are in the word or not.
+If you don't get the word in six guesses you will be hanged!!!
+This project also shows how you can import data from a text file into a Python project.
+We have updated the instructions to show how to import your own word list into the game.

+3. [Python clock](https://github.com/WokLibCodeClub/Python-Clock/blob/master/README.md).
+We made this project when the classroom clock broke, and we needed to be able to tell the time to know when to go home.
+You will make a digital clock with Python first, then extend it to make a round clock with hands, using Python turtles.

+4. [Space Race](https://github.com/WokLibCodeClub/SpaceRace/blob/master/README.md).
+Move your rocket from the bottom to the top of the screen - but if you get hit by an asteroid on the way you will be instantly transported back to the start!
+This is a re-creation of an arcade game which was first invented in the 1970s.
+The instructions will show you how to build the game, but they don't give a complete explanation of how the code is actually working.
+You will have to look at your code as you write it and figure this out for yourself.

 ### How to make a Trinket account